arcus-azure/arcus.scripting/docs/preview/index.md

 # Installation

-The Arcus.Scripting can be installed via NuGet:
+The Arcus.Scripting modules can be found on the PowerShell gallery.
+Install the latest version of a module by executing the following command:

 ```powershell
 PS> Install-Module -Name Arcus.Scripting.ARM